mariadb-corporation/MaxScale/Documentation/Tutorials/Read-Write-Splitting-Tutorial.md

 threads=auto
 ```

-We want two different ports to which the client application can connect; one
-that will be directed to a server where writes can be sent and another that will
-load balance between all servers.
-To achieve this, we need to define two
-services in the configuration file.
+The first step is to create a Read/Write Splitter service.
+Create the following

-Create the following two sections in your configuration file.
-The section
-names are the names of the services themselves and should be meaningful to
+section in your configuration file.
+The section name is the names of the service
-the administrator.
-For this tutorial, we use the `Write-Service` and
+and should be meaningful to the administrator.
+For this tutorial, we use the
-`Read-Service` names for our services.
+`Splitter-Service` name for our service.

 ```
-[Write-Service]
+[Splitter-Service]
 type=service
-router=readconnroute
-router_options=master
+router=readwritesplit
 servers=dbserv1, dbserv2, dbserv3
 user=maxscale
 password=maxscale_pw

-[Read-Service]
-type=service
-router=readconnroute
-router_options=slave
-servers=dbserv1, dbserv2, dbserv3
-user=maxscale
-password=maxscale_pw
 ```

-The router module for these two sections is identical, the `readconnroute`
+The router module we use for this service is `readwritesplit`.
-module.

 The services must be provided with the list of servers where queries
 will be routed to.
 The server names given here are the names of server sections
 in the configuration file (to be defined later) and not the physical hostnames
 or addresses of the servers.

-In order to instruct the router to which servers it should route we must add the
-`router_options` parameter to the service.
-This parameter tells what sort of
-servers the service will use.
-For the write service we use the _master_ type and
-for the read service we use the _slave_ type.

 The final part of the service configuration is the `user` and `password`
 parameters that define the credentials that the service will use to populate the